-Well hello!
-I just wrapped up another awesome year of teaching kindergarten and now I’m ready to start enjoying my summer break and garden.
 Each Spring and early Summer I try to patiently wait for my peonies to bloom.
-I have four peony plants total and you better believe I keep a close watch on all four.
-Today I hope to share some tips and tricks I have learned while growing peonies over the past 12 years!
+I started by watching my mom grow hers, then added four peony plants in our former home and now we currently have close to 20 peony bushes!
+And you better believe I keep a close watch on all of them.
+Today I hope to share some tips and tricks for the best peonies that I have learned while growing peonies over the past 16 years!

 Tips for Growing Peonies

 These lovely plants grow best in zones 2-8.
 They need to be in an area that has a deep freeze for at least 30 days and they need to be planted shallow and get plenty of sun!
 They are hearty flowers and not that hard to grow once they are established.

 However, sometimes it does take a few years for blooms to come so don’t panic!
 One more tip that I learned from my sister was to add fertilizer to them in early spring!
 My sister’s peonies were huge this year and I will be fertilizing mine next year for sure!

 I plan to use a slow-release fertilizer, like bone meal or fish emulsion, in the spring and fall.
 Be sure to follow the instructions on the package, and don’t over-fertilize, as this can cause damage to the plant.